Biosecurity

 What we want to see

-- Ensure adequate funding and resources are allocated to fully implement the UK’s 2023 Biological Security Strategy and achieve its fifteen commitments by 2030
+- Adequate funding and resources are allocated to fully implement the UK’s 2023 Biological Security Strategy plan and achieve its fifteen outcome commitments by 2030

-- Prioritise the development and operationalisation of the National Biosurveillance Network as a critical tool for early detection and response to novel pathogen outbreaks
+- The development and operationalisation of the National Biosurveillance Network as a critical tool for early detection and response to novel pathogen outbreaks

-- Implement an approach for screening synthetic nucleic acid orders to prevent unauthorised access to dangerous biological materials
+- Uptake of UK screening guidance on synthetic nucleic acids to prevent access to dangerous biological materials

-- Strengthen and expand the US – UK Strategic Dialogue on Biological Security beyond 2024, driving collaborative efforts to enhance global resilience against the full spectrum of biological threats
+- Expansion of the US-UK Strategic Dialogue on Biological Security beyond 2024, driving collaborative efforts to enhance global resilience against the full spectrum of biological threats

 £376 million